memgraph/docs/mage/applications/finance-application.md

 **community detection**, and many others, it is possible to make inferences over newly arrived data and thus discover whether a new data point is a fraud.
 Such models are sensitive to change and often miss in their judgment.
-That is why it is important to have a team of people trained on such cases who can make an educational assessment.
+That is why it is important to have a team of trained people who can make an educational assessment on such cases.

 ### Money Laundering

-Money launderers are becoming more sophisticated every year, therefore making them difficult to track.
+Money launderers are becoming more sophisticated every year, making them difficult to track.
 Manual investigation on such cases can take up years.
 Money laundering is detected via **suspicious payment chains**.
 These structures are easy to investigate and operate with graphs, and therefore making them the